sk-Prime/flypy_byrd/README.md

 ### dependencies
 - Python 3.8 and pygame 2

-flypy byrd.py does not depend on any other resource.
+`flypy_byrd.py` does not depend on any other resource.
 All Artworks and sound are programatically generated.
-So just copy the file in any place and then execute using python.
+So just copy the file in any place and then execute by this command `python flypy_byrd.py` and enjoy.

 ![demo](./demo.gif)